MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 1. In the YAML pipeline definition, in the variable section, perform the following actions:

-   - Set the value of the location variable to the name of an Azure region you used earlier in this lab
+   - Set the value of the location variable to the name of an Azure region you used earlier in this lab, for example **centralus**.
    - Replace **YOUR-SUBSCRIPTION-ID** with your Azure subscription Id
-   - Replace **az400eshop-NAME** with a globally unique name of the Azure Container instance to be deployed, for example, the string **eshoponweb-lab-docker-** followed by a random six-digit number.
+   - Replace **az400eshop-NAME** with a globally unique name of the Azure Container instance to be deployed, for example, the string **eshoponweb-lab-docker** followed by a random six-digit number.
    - Replace **YOUR-ACR** and **ACR-USERNAME** with your ACR registry name you recorded earlier in this lab.
    - Replace **AZ400-EWebShop-NAME** with the name of the resource group you created earlier in this lab (**rg-eshoponweb-secure**).